 Brophy provides services for people who are experiencing or are at risk of homelessness.
-We offer a safe place to seek help and find stable accommodation.
+We offer a safe place to seek help and discuss accommodation, housing and support options.

 The Community Reconnections Program aims to work with people over 25, who are in receipt of a full payment benefit from Centrelink, experiencing homeless or at housing risk, and link them to services necessary to assist their needs.